 A submissive wife is one who makes a choice not to resist her husband's will.
 That is not to say that she cannot disagree with him or that she cannot express an opinion.
 Indeed the submissive wife is, by definition, a strong woman and will usually therefore have her own opinions and these may often be different to the opinions of her husband.
 Can she express them?
 Of course she can, and indeed it might often be wrong for her not to express them since she is, after all, supposed to be her husband's helper, not his slave or doormat.
 Expressing her opinions and giving advice and suggestions will often be a valuable part of the help that she gives her husband.

-Let us see how this works in life by using an analogy of a road for life and junctions in the road for each of life's decision points of choices.
-The married man and woman set off walking along the road of life and at each junction they choose which road to take next.
-Sooner or later they will arrive at a junction where they each desire to take a different road and hence there is a disagreement:
+Let us see how this works in life by using an analogy of a road for life and junctions in the road for each of life's decision points or choices.
+The married man and woman walk along the road of life and at each junction they choose which road to take next.
+Sooner or later they will arrive at a junction where they each desire to take a different road and hence there is disagreement between them:

 In the disharmonious family there is a quarrel, there is cajoling or bullying, there is intimidation and bitter words.
-The quarrel might last for the rest of their lives with neither giving ground and thus they never move on or, finally, either the husband and wife continue along one road together with one of them feeling resentful and both of them feeling bruised and wary of the other, or if they could not even obtain an unpleasant agreement then the marriage might simply fall apart and they separate, each taking a different road.
+The quarrel might continue for the rest of their lives with neither giving ground and thus they never move on or, finally, either the husband and wife might travel along one road together but with at least one of them feeling resentful and both of them feeling bruised and wary of the other, or if they could not even obtain an unpleasant agreement then the marriage might simply fall apart and they separate, each taking a different road.
 None of these outcomes is pleasant or desirable.

 If the submissive woman has a husband who is not respectful and who is inclined to abuse her gift of submissive then still she has little to fear.
 The worst possible outcome is that they will travel a bad road together until the next junction.
 Although the road might be bad it is good to remember the positive aspects of the situation: They have still remained together, they have kept alive the possibility of improving their relationship as they make their way through the troubles of life, they have not wasted time and damaged one another in a bitter quarrel and they are not still standing at the junction locked in argument.
 They have moved on, and therefore given themselves the hope of another choice later.
 This, remember, is the worst possible outcome.
 Even with a selfish husband it is still possible that he will acknowledge that the road is bad and that they will turn back to take another route.